 Ratio of water to Jasmine rice 1.25:1

-- Bring it to a simmer on high heat without the lid.
+- Bring the water to a simmer over high heat without the lid.

-- Put the lid on, lower the heat to low and cook for 11 minutes.
+- Once the water is simmering, lower the heat to low and put the lid on the pot.
+Cook for 11 minutes.

-- Once done, take it off from the heat and let rest for another 10 minutes (with the lid on).
+- Once the rice is cooked, remove the pot from the heat and let it rest for another 10 minutes with the lid still on.

-- With spatula gently fluff the rice and serve.
+- Use a spatula to gently fluff the rice before serving.

 Nutrition Facts of Jasmine rice | |